venovako/JKogb/README.md

 A recent 64-bit Linux (e.g., CentOS 7.7) or macOS (e.g., Mojave) is needed.

 Have the Intel MKL (Math Kernel Library) installed.
+Other (sequential) BLAS and LAPACK libraries might work with some makefile tweaking.

 Then, clone and build [JACSD](https://github.com/venovako/JACSD) in a directory parallel to this one.